book page

 Reviewer avatar

-If you enjoyed WebGPU (Graphics and Compute) API in 20 Minutes (Coffee Break Series), this one scratches a similar itch—especially around week and momentum.
+If you enjoyed WebGPU (Graphics and Compute) API in 20 Minutes (Coffee Break Series), this one scratches a similar itch—especially around read and momentum.
 (Side note: if you like WebGPU (Graphics and Compute) API in 20 Minutes (Coffee Break Series), you’ll likely enjoy this too.)

 Reviewer avatar